Rogue (Doctor Who): Broadcast

 In the United Kingdom, "Rogue" was first released on BBC iPlayer and aired on BBC One on 8 June 2024.
 It was released simultaneously on Disney+ in the United States on 7 June.
 Disney also handled international distribution of the episode outside of the United Kingdom and Ireland.

 Ratings

 "Rogue" brought in overnight viewing figures of 2.11 million, slightly down from the 2.12m who watched the previous episode, "Dot and Bubble".
-The episode received a total of 3.52 million consolidated viewers.
+The episode received a total of 3.66 million consolidated viewers across 7 days, and a total of 4.34 million consolidated viewers across 28 days.

 Critical response

 Gatwa and Groff's performances were widely praised by critics.

 VG247s Jim Trinca responded positively to the episode, praising the script as well as the episode's overall similarities to past episodes of the show, such as those in the second series of the show.
 Robert Anderson of IGN also gave a positive review, enjoying the usage of the Doctor's character, Groff's performance, and the Chuldur as antagonists, but criticised the episode leaning heavily on references to Bridgerton.
 Louise Griffin of Radio Times stated that while the episode "isn't a classic for the ages", she found it to be a fun tonal change from prior episodes in the season.
 She criticised the Chuldur as antagonists and the references to Bridgerton.

 Rebecca Cook of Digital Spy found the chemistry between Gatwa and Groff to be well done, while also commending the performance of Varma.
 Stefan Mohamed of Den of Geek found the writing to be sharp, replete with fun scenes and clever twists, and described the costumes as "sensational".
 He found the performances "on point", particularly Jonathan Groff, and also praised the chemistry and romance between Gatwa and Groff as the Doctor and Rogue, but criticised the ending, feeling that the Chuldur's sudden shift to a world ending threat was rushed.
 Emily Murray of Total Film also found Groff to be the star of the episode, praising the "electric chemistry" between Groff and Gatwa and the unique "tenderness" to this brought to the Doctor.
 However, Murray criticised the lack of involvement and interaction with Ruby's character as well as what she felt was a "sidelined" plot involving the Chuldur.

 Conversely, some critics felt that Rogue was too similar to Jack Harkness, and felt that Rogue's and the Doctor's romance was rushed, and panned how the Doctor "never confronts the Chulder about what they’re doing, never puts himself into harm’s way to stop them", saying that this was similar for what showrunner Chris Chibnall had been criticised for.